developerFullStackrahul/localrepo/README.md

-#This is a my localrepo
+#  This is a my git localrepo